the-phoque/the-phoque/README.md

 # the-phoque

 The Phoque is terminal command suite for fixing mistakes or errors.
 It's using <https://en.wikipedia.org/wiki/Script_(Unix)> to record your session and when you ask it, it knows what went wrong and will try to fix it using Artificial Intelligence in form of Large Language Model.

+This tool is inspired by <https://github.com/nvbn/thefuck> and name is a play on words.
+The word "phoque" is French for "seal" and is pronounced IPA: /fɔk/.

 ## Installation